ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 |image69| *Example of a default transaction with default URL*

 The entry point CLIWHOST can access the w2h directory through a directory definition specifing the external directory path as an external name in the transaction.
 Here the transaction needs access to web elements located in the W2H-DIR.
-The /w2h/ pathname in w2h/appmenu.htm matches the external name of the diectory transaction CLI-03W.
+The /w2h/ pathname in w2h/appmenu.htm matches the external name of the directory transaction CLI-03W.
 This match defines a path to the W2H-DIR:-

 |image70| *Providing access to a directory through a transactions external name*